derb12/pybaselines/docs/algorithms/morphological.rst

 rolling_ball (Rolling Ball)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-:func:`.rolling_ball` performs a morphological opening on the data and
+:meth:`.rolling_ball` performs a morphological opening on the data and
 then smooths the result with a moving average, giving a baseline that
 resembles rolling a ball across the data.